3. I Hate Camping

 I hadn't been.

 Anyway, no one had taken Frodo's idea of taking me along seriously.
-Nor had most taken seriously Frodo's role as Ringbearer.
+Nor had most taken seriously Frodo's role as Ring-bearer.
 But Frodo's challenge "Try and take it!" was impossible to meet, so they had no choice.
-Then Elrond wanted to send one of his people, an Elf-dude named Ronald, as the Ninth Walker (Sam being presumed dead and all) but Frodo threw a fit consisting of breaking the Master of Rivendell's collection of Gondolin artifacts.
+Then Elrond wanted to send one of his people, an Elf-dude named Ronald (near enough), as the Ninth Walker (Sam being presumed dead and all) but Frodo threw a fit consisting of breaking the Master of Rivendell's collection of Gondolin artifacts.
 Thus I became the official ninth Fellowship-thingy.

-Back on the windowsill, I delicately crunched into my nineteenth pasty, when from the window popped a terrible visage: a beast of tangled and matted fur, crooked snout and bad breath.
-I yipped and choked on my pasty.
+Back on the windowsill, I delicately crunched into my nineteenth pastry, when from the window popped a terrible visage: a beast of tangled and matted fur, crooked snout and bad breath.
+I yipped and choked on my pastry.
 I tensed my muscles to dive… Wait, the bad breath… it was only Gandalf.
 Why can't he use doors like normal people?